korzin/aws-certified-dev-handbook/handbooks/ec2.md

 If you enable termination protection, you can't terminate the instance using the console, CLI, or API.

 An instance **reboot** is equivalent to an operating system reboot.
 In most cases, it takes only a few minutes to reboot your instance.
 When you reboot an instance, it remains on the same physical host, so your instance keeps its public DNS name (IPv4), private IPv4 address, IPv6 address (if applicable), and any data on its instance store volumes.

 ### Placement groups
 Determines how instances are placed on underlying hardware.

+`A placement group(cluster placement group) can’t span multiple Availability Zones.`
-#### Cluster Plaement Group
+#### Cluster Placement Group (aka Placement group)
 A cluster placement group is a logical grouping of instances within a single Availability Zone.
 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both, and if the majority of the network traffic is between the instances in the group.

 #### Spread Placement Groups
 A spread placement group is a group of instances that are each placed on distinct underlying hardware.

 Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
 Launching instances in a spread placement group reduces the risk of simultaneous failures that might occur when instances share the same underlying hardware.
 Spread placement groups provide access to distinct hardware, and are therefore suitable for mixing instance types or launching instances over time.

 A spread placement group can span multiple Availability Zones, and you can have a maximum of seven running instances per Availability Zone per group.

 -----

 ## EBS

-###EBS Volumes
+### EBS Volumes

+To now lose temporal data (such as transaction logs on ec2i) you have to unmount ebs and only then shutdown ecwi

 An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.

 By default, Amazon EBS-backed instance root volumes have the DeleteOnTermination flag set to true.

 You can restore an Amazon EBS volume with data from a snapshot stored in Amazon S3.
 You need to know the ID of the snapshot you want to restore your volume from and you need to have access permissions for the snapshot.

 EBS volumes that are restored from encrypted snapshots are automatically encrypted.

 New EBS volumes receive their maximum performance the moment that they are available and do not require initialization (formerly known as pre-warming).

 EBS volumes replicated within the Availability Zone

 You can detach an Amazon EBS volume from an instance explicitly or by terminating the instance.
 However, if the instance is running, you must first unmount the volume from the instance.

 If an EBS volume is the root device of an instance, you must stop the instance before you can detach the volume.